PegWu/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 ## Prepare the R Environment

-Since we want the report to be reproducible, we will set the knitr option echo = TRUE so that someone else will be able to read the code, and we'd want the results to "hold" for throughout the entire report.
+Since we want the report to be reproducible, we will set the knitr option echo = TRUE so that someone else will be able to read the code, and we'd want the results to "hold"  throughout the entire report.

 ```r